matejsarlija/dreamsdreams/README.md

 # dreamsdreams
 A python API (flask)

-HATEOAS RESTful API with a crapload of flaskful imports D:
+HATEOAS RESTful API with some of flaskful imports D:

 It has no tests and no DB data initialization.